Members' Handbook

 Other committees

-The Audit and Risk Committee meets three times a year.
+The Risk, Audit & Governance Committee meets three times a year.
 It has responsibility for financial scrutiny, including a review of the Statement of Accounts and Annual Governance Statement, financial planning, audit and risk management.
 It takes a strategic view on whether the resources allocated to the Authority are used effectively.
-This is an advisory committee to the Authority and has a very limited decision-making role.
+It is the formal committee for dealing with members' concerns about governance issues at the Authority.

 The Authority’s functions as a local planning authority are carried out by its Planning Committee, with powers delegated to officers in accordance with nationally established legislation.
 The Planning Committee is a decision-making committee and normally meets 4-weekly.
 Planning decisions, whether made at Committee or through delegated powers, are published on the Authority’s website.